special theory of relativity

 As in Newtonian mechanics, there is a set of mathematical transformations that relate the spacetime coordinates used by different observers in such a way that the laws of nature appear the same to all observers.
 In special relativity however, the spacetime transformations have the essential property of leaving the speed of light unchanged, irrespective of the velocity of the observer.
 These transformations result in a number of surprising relativistic effects.

-How Einstein was led to special relativity
+How Einstein was led to the special theory

 As a sixteen-year-old Einstein started pondering the kind of thought experiments that would become a hallmark of his career.
 What would you see, he wondered, if you rode astride a beam of light or held a mirror and looked into it while traveling at the speed of light?
 Over the next ten years, he continued to question the nature of space, time, and light, and to ask how physics would need to change if it were to address all circumstances in which objects are moving relative to one another.
 Amazingly he brought about a revolution in physics while working as a technical expert third class at the Berne patent office.
 Isolated from academe, unheard of by eminent professors at the venerable universities of Europe, he whiled away his spare hours rethinking the notion of time and mulling over the relationship between the speed of light and the speed of an observer.
 During this period of anonymity, his closest confidante was Michele Besso, a fellow patent clerk, whom he'd first met at a musical evening in 1896, both being keen violinists.
 Of Besso, Einstein said: "I could not have got a better sounding board in the whole of Europe."